This page describes the ways you can configure Cloud Shell to customize your experience.

 persistence across browser tab sessions.
 For example, if you refresh the

-different machine, the session state will not be lost.
+from a different machine, the session state will not be lost.

 Cloud Shell supports the default